int08h/roughenough/README.md

 ## RFC Work-In-Progress

-Roughenough implements the Roughtime protocol as specified in [the draft-5 RFC](https://www.ietf.org/archive/id/draft-ietf-ntp-roughtime-05.html).
+Roughenough implements the Roughtime protocol as specified in [the draft-8 RFC](https://www.ietf.org/archive/id/draft-ietf-ntp-roughtime-08.html).

 **Important differences from the draft RFC**
-1. Roughenough uses SHA-512/256 to compute the Merkle tree.
-Draft-5 of the RFC uses a bespoke 32-byte SHA-512 prefix without rationale or justification.
-Given that standardized 32-byte SHA-512/256 exists and is already implemented widely, I'm sticking with it while I advocate for the RFC to move away from the custom prefix and adopt SHA-512/256.
-2. The server and client send/expect RFC protocol version `1` (VER tag is `0x00000001`) instead of the draft's suggested `0x80000000 + version`.
+1. The server and client send/expect RFC protocol version `1` (VER tag is `0x00000001`) instead of the draft's suggested `0x80000000 + version`.

 The Roughenough server operates both the "classic" protocol **and** the RFC compliant